notepower2k1/BrowserBoost/README.md

 *   **Optimization**: Keep your workspace tidy and efficient.

 ### 2. 📝 Hybrid Note System
 *   **Premium Sidebar Note**: A Rich Text editor integrated directly into the sidebar.
-Supports formatting, text colors, links, and smart search.
+Supports formatting, links, and smart search.
 *   **Sticky Notes**: Attach mini-notes to any webpage.
 Supports dragging, resizing, and smooth entry/exit animations.
 *   **Quick Extract**: Seamlessly transfer content from Sidebar Notes to Sticky Notes for better focus.